An adaptive kernel-split quadrature method for parameter-dependent layer potentials: Abstract

 \section{Abstract}

 Panel-based, kernel-split quadrature is currently one of the most efficient methods available for accurate evaluation of singular and nearly singular layer potentials in two dimensions.
-However, it can fail completely for the layer potentials belonging to the modified Helmholtz, biharmonic and Stokes equations.
+However, it can fail completely for the layer potentials belonging to the modified Helmholtz, modified biharmonic and modified Stokes equations.
 These equations depend on a parameter, denoted $\alpha$, and kernel-split quadrature loses its accuracy rapidly when this parameter grows beyond a certain threshold.
-The present report describes an algorithm that remedies this problem, using per-target adaptive sampling of the source geometry.
+This paper describes an algorithm that remedies this problem, using per-target adaptive sampling of the source geometry.
 The refinement is carried out through recursive bisection, with a carefully selected rule set.
-This maintains accuracy for a wide range of $\alpha$, at an increased cost that scales as $\log\alpha$.
-Using this algorithm allows kernel-split quadrature to be both accurate and efficient for a much wider range of problems than previously possible.
+This maintains accuracy for a wide range of the parameter $\alpha$, at an increased cost that scales as $\log\alpha$.
+Using this algorithm allows kernel-split quadrature to be both accurate and efficient for a much wider range of problems than previously possible.\\\\ \keywords{Integral equations, Partial differential equations, Layer potentials, modified Helmholtz equation, modified Stokes equation}